 - Reach well-supported conclusions, and evaluate them against counterevidence

-- Display consistent awareness of the limits of their own competence, monitoring for things they don’t understand or struggle to accept
+- Display a consistent awareness of the limits of their own competence, monitoring for things they don’t understand or struggle to accept

 - Communicate with others in a productive, even-handed way that gets results, even when tackling complicated problems.

 As is evident from the above, exercises in critical thinking are not only helpful for your career (e.g. tasks like conducting meetings and giving presentations).
 They also promote better relationships, enabling you to work through conflict in a faster, more self-aware way.